 🏫

-When a family member is late, scanner access reveals whether there's been an accident on their route.
-This basic information can prevent hours of panic.
+When a family member is late, a quick scanner check can reveal whether there's been an accident on their route.
+That basic information can prevent hours of avoidable panic.

-As wildfires or structure fires approach, families monitor scanners to know when to evacuate, which routes are safe, and whether loved ones' homes are threatened.
+As wildfires or structure fires spread, scanner monitoring tells families when to leave, which roads are clear, and whether specific addresses are in the fire's path.

 ⚠️

 School lockdowns are every parent's worst fear.
-In an age of school shootings, the minutes between "lockdown" and "all clear" are agonizing.
-Scanner access can mean the difference between informed waiting and blind terror.
+The minutes between receiving a "shelter in place" text and hearing "all clear" can stretch for hours.
+Scanner access is the difference between waiting with information and waiting in complete ignorance.

 • Know immediately if threat is real or false alarm